About the co-op program (formerly internship*)

 5.Voices from participants

-Sho Sakai (Faculty of Contemporary Sociology* Tourism Department 3rd year)
+Sho Sakai (Faculty of Contemporary Society)■ Tourism Department 3rd year)

-They participated in an i-program at the airport, watched a video about runway safety, and actually checked the safety of the runway.
-We were also able to enter the aircraft and tour the cabin and cockpit, as well as talk with the flight attendant and the captain.
-I believe that by deepening my understanding of the aviation industry, I am getting closer to my dream of working at an airport.
+I participated in a program at the airport, where I watched a video about runway safety and actually performed safety checks on the runway.
+I also got to board an aircraft that had just arrived, tour the interior and cockpit, and talk with the flight attendants and captain.
+I think that by deepening my understanding of the aviation industry, I have come closer to my dream of working at an airport.

-*Currently: Faculty of International Communication, Department of Tourism
+*Currently: Faculty of Global Studies, Department of Global Studies

 Aki Une (3rd year, Department of Business Administration)